Environmental Risk Management

 Protocol on Biosafety

-In addition to the Global Agreements, the EU has various directives and regulations that contribute to reducing environmental risks.
-Some of these pieces of legislation address chemicals on the EU market, such as the REACH regulation (Registration, Evaluation, Authorisation and restriction of Chemicals).
-The Netherlands plays a proactive role in the implementation of REACH.
-The Netherlands has also played an active role in developing the directive on fireworks which incorporates the safety and sale of fireworks in the European Union.
+In addition to the Global Agreements, the EU has various directives and regulations that contribute to reducing risks to health and environment.
+Some of these address chemicals that are placed on the EU market, such as the REACH regulation (Registration, Evaluation, Authorisation and restriction of Chemicals) which requires that all substances placed on the market in the EU in quantities of more than 1 tonne per year are registered.
+Other legislation aims to regulate certain products, for instance the biocidal product, hazardous substances in electrical and electronic equipment or fireworks.
+The Netherlands plays an active role in developing and implementing this legislation.